 But invest in search or social when they can spend money on TV ads?

-And who say there’s no value in spending on data capture about customers, when they spend millions on traditional marketing activities that have no guarantee of success.
+And who say there’s no value in spending on data capture about customers, when they spend millions on traditional marketing activities with no guarantee of success.
 There’s so much money spent to re-launch packaging, run sales promotions and launch new products.
-But try to invest in a CRM system to capture customer details?
-That’s a hard argument.

 It's not just marketing